 We believe that a high-quality mathematics curriculum is essential in order for children to develop the maths skills and knowledge that they will need throughout their lives.
 We want children to develop a love of maths, confidently solving problems and sharing their knowledge.
+At Christ Church School, we follow the White Rose Maths scheme of work, structured in a way that meets the needs of our children in our mixed-ages classes – please see the long-term plan for an overview of how we achieve this.

-We want children to develop:
+In their maths learning, we want children to develop:

 - fluency in the fundamentals of mathematics - the ability to rapidly recall number facts and understand mathematical concepts and to be able to apply their knowledge to a range of increasingly complex problems.